carolinan/fullsiteediting/Themes/armando/readme.txt

 Handle the duplicate CSS smarter.

 == Changelog ==

+* January 13 2022 Version: 1.2.4.
+Update the theme for WordPress 5.9.

+Renamed the block templates and block template parts folders.
+Updated theme.json to version 2, removing invalid settings.
+Adjusted font sizes, adding extra small and removing normal.
+Use row blocks to place blocks horisontally instead of using custom css.

+Removed the add_theme_support that are added automatically for block themes.
+Replaced the reduced class with a function inside functions.php
+Registered block patterns with the init hook.
+Removed the about page.

 * July 3 2021 Version: 1.2.3.
 Update the theme for Gutenberg 10.7 - 11.